Your Covid-19 Travel Questions, Answered

 - Members of the U.S. armed forces and their spouses and children.

-Can I travel to Greece?Currently international travel is banned from the UK under the National Lockdown.
+Can I travel to Greece?From Monday 17th May, international travel from the UK is permitted.

 Do I have to wear PPE at the airport?Yes, all guests and staff at airports are expected to wear appropriate face coverings.
 This includes children aged six years and up.